 If you are granted a residence permit you will be issued with a residence permit card.
 The card contains, among other things, your fingerprints and a photograph of you.
 The fingerprints and photograph will only be stored in the chip on the card.

-After your interview, your application will be sent to the Migration Agency in Sweden, where the case is processed and a decision is made.
-You should expect it to take around four weeks for your application to reach the Migration Agency.
+After your interview, your application will be moved back to the Migration Agency in Sweden, where the case is processed and a decision is made.

 A visitor's permit is usually valid for no more than six months, or up to one year.
 This permit is only valid for a visit, and you may not work or take up residence in Sweden.